 Common indicators of employee or contractor relationship

 There are certain indicators courts will look at to decide whether your relationship is one of employee or contractor.
 In addition to control over how work is performed, whether you pay your own tax, whether you have maximum hours of work, whether you supply your own equipment, and whether you have an expectation of ongoing work, employees and contractors differ on the level of risk they take on.
-As a contractor, you generally bear the risk and responsibility for any loss, poor work, and injury relating to the work you do; however in some circumstances a principal may also be vicariously liable.
+As a contractor, you generally bear the risk and responsibility for any loss, poor work, and injury relating to the work you do; however, in some circumstances, a principal may also be vicariously liable.
 You arrange your own insurance coverage (if applicable), and typically pay your own tax and superannuation.
 You have no statutory minimum entitlements such as paid leave.
 For your work, you provide invoices that feature your ABN.
 Having the right to subcontract your work to another is also another indicator that you might be a contractor.
-The ATO the Business.gov.au website offer self-assessment tools that can be used as general guidance on whether your relationship is closer to that of an employee or a contractor.
+The ATO the Business.gov.au website offers self-assessment tools that can be used as general guidance on whether your relationship is closer to that of an employee or a contractor.

-Legislation regarding Contractors
+Legislation regarding contractors

 What happens if contractors and employees are hired under the wrong category?

-Employees and contractor rights are protected by different legislation, including the Fair Work Act 2009 (Cth) and the Independent Contractors Act 2006 (Cth).
+Employees and contractor rights are protected by different legislation, including the Fair Work Act 2009 and the Independent Contractors Act 2006.
 If you engage someone for work, it is important to understand that the actual relationship may be different from what the intended relationship is.
 Whether someone is a contractor or employee impacts issues such as entitlement to workers’ compensation in the event of injury, benefits, leave entitlements, and other basic employment rights.
 It can also affect issues such as superannuation, unlawful termination, and personal liability for defects in work.
 If you treat someone as a contractor when they are in effect an employee – such as in a sham contracting arrangement – you run the risk of having action brought against you by the Fair Work Ombudsman or by your employee for failing to provide the minimum standards for employment.

 Intellectual property issues for employees and contractors

 The contractor-employee issue can impact your work relationship in other ways.
-For example, if you invent or design something at work, there could also be issues about who owns the intellectual property over the design.
-The inventor of a new work usually holds the copyright, but section 35(6) of the Copyright Act 1968 (Cth) says if the work is created under a contract of service (an employee-employer relationship), then the employer holds the copyright.
+For example, if you invent or design something at work, there could be a dispute about who owns the intellectual property over the design.
+The inventor of a new work usually holds the copyright, but section 35(6) of the Copyright Act 1968 says if the work is created under a contract of service (an employee-employer relationship), then the employer holds the copyright.
 There are no simple rules for determining whether one is a contractor or employee.
 If you have any doubts, seek advice from a solicitor about the nature of your work relationship.